Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

     <pba-col>
         What to do with attackers?
         <br><br>
-        If they go unpunished they can repeat the attack untill succesful
+        If they go unpunished they can repeat the attack until successful
         <br><br>
-        Or even worse, they can make a milion fake identities and spam incorrect votes
+        Or even worse, they can make a million fake identities and spam incorrect votes
     </pba-col>
     <pba-col>
         <img style="width: 500px" src="../../assets/img/3-Blockchain/temp3.drawio.svg" alt="Some Pic" />